 Make sure you’re using crisp, clear photography all the time.
 Don’t post blurry photos just because that’s all you took.
 Consider taking a weekend photography workshop - not only will it be fun for you, better photography can help you sell more stuff!

-Also, don’t forget to upload a high resolution logo and banner to your profiles so you stand out.
+Lastly, don’t forget to upload a high resolution logo and banner to your profiles so you stand out.
 Small, pixelated images are a bummer.

 Make it a point to share things that are interesting and engaging.
 Don’t just post your products over and over.
 Most of your posts should include updates your fans can’t find elsewhere, filtered through your unique perspective.
 A smaller portion should be actual promotional materials for your business.